 Keep Your Pets Away From Alcohol

-Summer holidays are a fun time to grab a drink and spend quality time with family and friends.
-Because alcohol is more abundant during July 4th weekend, it’s important to be cautious about leaving beers and cocktails unattended and within reach of pets.
-Contrary to popular belief, alcohol is toxic for pets, and can be fatal if too much is ingested.
-Make sure holiday guests understand the risks, and keep a close watch on their drinks at all times.
+Summer holidays are a fun time to grab drinks and make memories with family and friends.
+Because alcohol is more abundant during Fourth of July weekend, it’s important to be cautious about leaving beers and cocktails unattended and within reach of pets.
+Contrary to popular belief, alcohol is toxic for pets, and can even be fatal if large quantities are ingested.
+Tell your holiday guests about these risks, and help keep a close watch on their drinks at all times.

 Don’t Feed Pets From the Table

 Onions, chocolate, avocado, coffee, salt, raisins, grapes, dough—all are toxic and potentially fatal for your pet.
 However tempting, you should never feed your pet from the table.
 Making sure that holiday guests understand this, too, is important.
 For more info on which human foods are toxic for pets, click here.

 Many pet owners use bug repellents and sunblock on their pets during the summer months.
 However, most bug sprays and sunscreens are not formulated for animals, and can cause serious harm to your pets.
 Make sure that any and all topical products used on your animal friends are pet-specific or pet-safe.
 (Tip: It’s recommended that you use an a naturally sourced, pet-safe insect repellent on your pet anytime they’re exposed to biting insects like fleas, ticks and heartworm-carrying mosquitoes.
 July 4th is no different!).